 Bourbonnais Township Park District will provide educational assistance to all eligible employees for up to 100% of tuition costs as it relates to their specific job requirements.
+The programs/classes must be in subjects or fields of endeavor that are directly related to Park District's operations, activities, or objectives.
+The courses must also be directly related to the employee's present or potential future job responsibilities at the Park District.
 Tuition assistance will be provided after a course is completed and is subject to availability of the employing department's funds.

-Employees in full time positions with at least three years of district service are eligible to apply for tuition assistance.
-The Tuition Assistance Program is available for employees to enroll in a credit-bearing course at an accredited institution of higher learning, i.e. Kankakee Community College, or specific job training programs.
+Employees in full time positions with at least three years of district service are eligible to apply for tuition assistance The Tuition Assistance Program is available for employees to enroll in a credit-bearing course at an accredited institution of higher learning, i.e. Kankakee Community College, or specific job training programs.